Travel Tips to Bali

 Travel Insurance to Bali

 Bali has some minor and major infrastructural issues.
 To ensure your trip goes by uninhibited, purchase a comprehensive travel insurance policy before you leave (Please note comprehensive doesn't have to mean expensive).
 You should also keep your travel insurance documents with you or safely at your accommodation.
-You will also receive emergency assistance number which you should store in your phone before departing including your policy number if you are required to contact our 24/7 emergency assistance which is based in Melbourne.
+You will also receive emergency assistance number which you should store in your phone before departing including your policy number if you are required to contact the 24/7 emergency assistance which is based in Australia.

 Bali is a tropical island so as you’d imagine the weather is warm all year round, pack your clothes accordingly.
 They have a wet season and a dry season, but both seasons are still warm.
 When you visit temples and monuments you usually have to dress conservatively, this can be as simple as wearing a t-shirt and shorts.
 You usually have to wear a top when you enter a temple.
 You should also pack closed-toe shoes for trekking and hiking.
 You also don’t want to be stuck without your clothes on your trip.
 If your luggage goes missing at the airport, you’ll want to be covered by your travel insurance provider for items lost and emergency luggage once you arrive.